sabrisonmez54/sabrisonmez54/README.md

 ### Hi there 👋
 I'm Sabri!
 Welcome to my Github :octocat: .
-I'm passionate about making and contributing to open-source code, creating technology to help people, and building community.
-I am a computer science student at Macaulay Honors College(CUNY) uploading my projects and progress here as I continue learning how to code.
+I'm passionate about making and contributing to open-source code, creating technology to help people, and building community.I am Currentyly a iOS developer as well as an adjunct lecturer at CUNY.

 ### Find me around the web 🌎
 - Checkout my [**Resume**](https://represent.io/sabrisonmez)